-The new BMW arrives in a market, which is seeing ever decreasing sales as buyers continue to shun boxy MPV’s and move into chunky crossovers such as the Nissan Qashqai and Peugeot 2008.
-However, the 2 Series Active Tourer won’t get an easy ride, having to fend off MPV opposition in the shape of the Mercedes B-Class, VW Golf SV and Ford C-Max.
+The BMW 2 Series Active Tourer arrived in a market that was already seeing decreasing sales as buyers began to shun boxy MPVs and move into chunky crossovers such as the Nissan Qashqai and Peugeot 3008 – a trend that’s still ongoing.
+However, competition in the sector remains stiff, and the Active Tourer doesn’t get an easy ride, having to fend off MPV opposition in the shape of the Mercedes B-Class, VW Golf SV and Ford C-MAX.

 Engines, performance and drive

 Like the design, an MPV’s driving dynamics can be limited due to the shape and size of the vehicle.
 But the 2 Series Active Tourer is rather agile for its size and manages body control well.
 The steering feels very sharp at first, but once you're accustomed to a people mover with such a sporty setup, it proves itselve to be well weighted and accurate.
 Engaging sport mode makes it feel artificially heavy, though.

 Turn into a bend and you’ll notice some movement in the body but even through quick changes in direction the Active Tourer never feels unsettled.
 It’s only when you really hurl it in into a corner you’ll notice excess body roll but that’s always going to be the case with a car of this size and height.

 At higher speeds intrusive engine noise from the best-selling 2.0 diesel is drowned out by excessive wind noise kicked up by the tall A-pillars and wing mirrors.
 The ride is always supple, though, even on larger 18-inch alloy wheels, so it’s comfortable on the move if you can ignore the slight lack in refinement.